FRAMverse/snippets/README.md

 ## Data manipulation

+- `check-mismatch.R` takes two vectors and reports mismatches in a readable format.
+This is especially useful when joining data from different sources, as it simplifies checking for different spellings or abbreviations.
 - `data-frame-comparison.R` has code to compare two data frames to look for mismatches.
 This can be very helpful for QA/QC (e.g., comparing the output of a new method to the output of an old method, when the results should be the same).